-Overlooking the crystal clear waters of Victoria Harbour and the Hong Kong Island skyline, Kerry Hotel oozes luxury to match this spectacular scenery, making it the perfect place to unwind.
+From Hong Kong staycations to 5-Star Spas and decadent dinner buffets, hotels in the city offer a wonderful selection of luxurious amenities for both guests and locals to enjoy.
+Overlooking the crystal clear waters of Victoria Harbour and the Hong Kong Island skyline, Kerry Hotel, Hong Kong oozes luxury to match this spectacular scenery, making it the perfect place to unwind.
 Dine at a restaurant under the stars, enjoy a cocktail by the bar or take a dip in the infinity pool.
 Sounds like a dream?
 It doesn’t have to be anymore.

 One step ahead

-If you don’t already know, Kerry Hotel is the first hotel to open along the Kowloon waterfront since 1995 and is Hong Kong’s first urban resort.
+If you don’t already know, Kerry Hotel, Hong Kong is the first hotel to open along the Kowloon waterfront since 1995 and is Hong Kong’s first urban resort.
 Located on the shoreline of Hung Hom Bay, this 16-storey hotel has been vibrantly conceived by renowned interior designer Andre Fu.

 We just love the generous space and openness he has achieved throughout the property – it feels extremely resort-like – a true escape from hectic Hong Kong!
 The design also takes full advantage of its waterfront setting, particularly noteworthy are a pair of monumental bronze sculptures inspired by the fluidity and movement of water, celebrating the views of the harbour seen from the hotel.